 Always keep in mind that you need be a Permanent Resident of Canada or a Canadian Citizen in order to sponsor a spouse or common-law partner.

-Do you want to come to Canada?
+Do you want to live and work in Canada?
 At CanadianVisa.org, we make applying for your visa simple.
 Fill out the form and one of our account managers will call you to begin your Canadian visa application process.